 Other LIRA/LIF Retirement Income Considerations

-Federally-Regulated Pensions: You can unlock up to 50% of your LIRA and deposit the funds in a RRSP or RRIF account where there is no maximum withdrawal limit.
+Federally-Regulated Pensions: You can unlock up to 50% of your LIRA and deposit the funds in an RRSP or RRIF account where there is no maximum withdrawal limit.

-Provincially-Regulated Pensions: Some provinces allow you to unlock 50% to 100% of your LIRA or LIF assets and transfer them to a RRSP or RRIF account.
+Provincially-Regulated Pensions: Some provinces allow you to unlock 50% to 100% of your LIRA or LIF assets and transfer them to an RRSP or RRIF account.

 Investment Management Preference: If you prefer to have a say in what your pension fund is invested in, a LIF (or LRIF, PRIF) allows you to determine how your funds are invested.
 An annuity is fully managed by the insurer, and you have no involvement.

-Income Variation or Steady Income: If you prefer to vary the income you withdraw every year based on your financial needs, a LIF (or LRIF, PRIF) works well.
+Income Variation or Steady Income: If you prefer to vary the income you withdraw yearly based on your financial needs, a LIF (or LRIF, PRIF) works well.
 If you want guaranteed income that will not change regardless of market conditions, an annuity is the better option.

 Current Interest Rates: The amount of income paid by an annuity partly depends on what the interest rate is at the time of purchase.
 If interest rates are low (like they are currently), you will receive comparatively lower annuity income for life.

 Combine Options: Where permissible, you can vary your options and take advantage of what each account has to offer.
-For example, you can unlock 50% of your LIRA and put in a RRIF, while using the remaining 50% to purchase a life annuity.
+For example, you can unlock 50% of your LIRA and put in an RRIF while using the remaining 50% to purchase a life annuity.